 After your appointment with a hearing health professional, you or your child will most likely undergo hearing tests.
-An audiogram is a chart that shows the results of these tests and how well you or your child hears sound.
-It shows the softest sounds heard at different pitches and frequencies.
+An audiogram is a chart that shows the softest level of sound that someone reports hearing for different pitches (from low to high pitch sounds).

 An overview of an audiogram

 Your hearing health professional will go through your audiogram, explaining what each result means.
 To help, here's an overview: